Autoferry/autoferry.github.io/_posts/2020-04-16-maritime-colav-for-ferries.md

 ## Proposed tasks for the Masters thesis
 * Continue unfinished project work.
 * Improve method by introducing passenger comfort and COLREGs considerations.
-* Make preparations for and conduct full-scale experiments.
+* Make preparations for and conduct full-scale experiments in Trondheim harbor.
 * Write report.

 ## Contact
-Write an email where you say something about your motivation for this work and prerequisites.
-Send the email to [Morten Breivik], [Emil Thyri] and [Bjørn-Olav Holtung Eriksen].
-We will get back to you and arrange a skype meeting where we can answer any questions you might have.
+Write a short email where you explain your motivation for this work as well as about your background, and send it to [Morten Breivik], [Emil Thyri] and [Bjørn-Olav Holtung Eriksen].
+We will then arrange a Skype meeting with you to discuss the task.

 ## References
 * Thyri, E.H.
 (2019): “[A Path-Velocity Decomposition Approach to Collision Avoidance for Autonomous Passenger Ferries](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625711)”, MSc thesis, NTNU.